• Skip to primary navigation

 Storage and Reheating Instructions

-The best way I have found to store these roast potatoes is by placing them in an airtight container or freezer bag.
+The best way we have found to store these roast potatoes is by placing them in an airtight container or freezer bag.
 They can last in the fridge for up to 4 days.

 Substitution and Addition Ideas